HORSE-EU-Project/PredictionDigitalTwin/app/comnetsemu_5Gnet/README.md

 ```

 Be sure that the additional libraries are provided in the vm_provisioning.sh script in the /util directory.
-Install all the additional modules as indicated in the [Customization folder](./customization/)

 ## How to run the Network Digital Twin